General nutrition guidelines from which to build your free diet plan

 • If you struggle to control your calorie intake, avoid caloric beverages in general, since they won’t leave you feeling full.

 • Supplement where necessary.
-To learn which nutritional supplements might be helpful to you, check out Nutritional Supplement Bible.
-Most people should start with a multivitamin and fish oil caps.
-This website is the best place I've found for purchasing supplements.
+To learn which nutritional supplements might be helpful to you, check out my book "Change Your Weighs."

 These guidelines for your personalized free diet plan assume that you're performing cardio and weight training for about 30 minutes each, three times per week.
 Adjust your diet accordingly if you exercise more or less than that.
 Try adding or subtracting 100-200 calories per day, and test that level for about a week before you make a decision.